Alaricus/JerkMuter/README.md

 * Mark locations of hidden posts or show nothing at all.
 * Customize placeholder marks with colors, text, and muted user's name.
 * One click muting by clicking a red [×] next to each user's name.
-* New visual options for above customizations and unmuting.
+* Visual options for above customizations and unmuting.
-* New easy installation.
-* No longer necessary to open up the files and mess with code.
-* Free and open source.

 Installation Instructions Chrome: